 2. Less mental decline in old age

-Many studies have demonstrated that the more cognitive energy that elderly people expend every day, the less cognitive decline they experience overall.
-It turns out that jumping between languages—or acquiring a new one—is a particularly effective way to attain this benefit!
+Many studies have shown that the more elderly people "exercise" their brains every day, the less cognitive decline they experience overall.
+And it turns out that jumping between languages—or acquiring a new one—is a particularly effective way to attain this benefit!

 In fact, several studies have demonstrated that bilingualism can delay the onset of dementia and Alzheimer’s disease by an average of five years!
-Even better, bilingual patients who do develop Alzheimer’s tend to display less decay in cognitive abilities than monolingual patients with even less brain degeneration.
+Even better, bilingual patients who do develop Alzheimer’s tend to display less decay in cognitive abilities than monolingual patients.

-3. A more efficient and better developed executive control system in the brain
+3. More efficient and better developed executive control in the brain

 4. Greater cognitive flexibility and problem-solving skills

-Because learning a new language requires the brain to learn that the same exact thought can be expressed in multiple ways, multilingual people demonstrate more cognitive flexibility.
-This makes them more creative when solving problems, as they can more easily perceive situations in different ways and maintain or manipulate these perceptions to suit the task at hand.
+Learning a new language requires the brain to express similar thoughts in different ways and because of this multilingual people develop greater cognitive flexibility.
+This translates into other areas as improved creativity and problem-solving, as well as the ability to perceive situations in different ways.
 Multilingual people tend to solve complex problems in more creative ways than their monolingual peers, no matter what kind of problem is being solved.

 5. Improvements in learning abilities

 As mentioned earlier, multilingual people have more developed executive functions.
 One important executive function is inhibition, the ability to discard irrelevant or unimportant stimuli and focus on the key stimuli.
-Inhibition is key to learning new information and skills, as it allows you to focus on new information while reducing interference from the information that you already know, as well as similar concepts.
-Since multilingual people have better-developed inhibition, studies demonstrate that they not only learn a third or fourth language more quickly, but also even develop any learned skill faster.
+Inhibition is key to learning new information and skills, as it allows you to focus on what's important while reducing interference from what you already know, as well as similar concepts.
+Since multilingual people have better-developed inhibition, studies demonstrate that they can not only learn a third or fourth language quicker, but can develop any learned skill faster.